alvinyao14/UChicago-Research-Capstone/er_triage_workflow/README.md

-# ER Triage Workflow
+# ER Admission Agentic AI

-A LangGraph-based workflow system for Emergency Room triage decision-making that combines traditional ML models, LLM classifiers, and human-in-the-loop feedback.
+An agentic AI system for Emergency Room admission decision-making that combines traditional ML models, LLM classifiers, and human-in-the-loop feedback.
+Built with LangGraph for orchestration and reasoning.

 ## 📁 Project Structure